Best Hiking Hat: The Best for Outdoor Adventure

 Weather Protection

-All of the hiking hats on our list provide UV protection, but only one offers decent protection from the rain – namely, the Arc’teryx Calvus Cap, which has a DWR (Durable Water Repellent) finish.
+All the hiking hats on our list provide UV protection, but only one offers decent rain protection—the Arc’teryx Calvus Cap, which has a DWR (Durable Water Repellent) finish.

 Best Hiking Hat: The Verdict

-Looking for the perfect combo of sun protection, comfort, and breathability?
-If so, the Outdoor Research Sombriolet is a shoo-in.
-The Sombriolet boasts a barely-there feel and yet provides awesome sun protection for your head, face, neck, and ears, all while keeping your dome cool.
+For the perfect combination of sun protection, comfort, and breathability, the Outdoor Research Sombriolet is the one to choose.
+The Sombriolet boasts a barely-there feel whilst providing excellent sun protection for your head, face, neck, and ears, all while keeping your dome cool.

 If you’d prefer a little extra sun protection or a cap, we recommend the Outdoor Research Sun Runner Cap.
 This cap is ideal for fast-paced hiking or trail running and converts into a legionnaire-style affair when you need added protection for your neck.